 - a.
-These financial statements were prepared in a condensed form as at March 31, 2019 and for the three months period then ended (hereinafter "interim consolidated financial statements").
-These statements should be read together with Tefron Ltd.'s (hereinafter- "the Company") annual financial statements as at December 31, 2018 and for the year then ended, and the notes accompanying them (hereinafter "annual financial statements"). - b.
-The Company did not include separate financial information in the interim financial statements in accordance with Regulation 38d of the Securities Regulations ("Periodic and Immediate Reports"), 1970, since it believes that including such information shall not carry with it any additional material information to the investor.
+These financial statements were prepared in a condensed format, as at June 30, 2019 and for the periods of six months and three months then ended (hereinafter "consolidated financial statements").
+These statements should be read together with Tefron Ltd.'s (hereinafter "the Company") annual financial statements as at December 31, 2018 and for the year then ended, and the notes accompanying them (hereinafter the "annual consolidated financial statements"). - b.
+The Company did not include separate financial information in the financial statements in accordance with Regulation 38d of the Securities Regulations ("Periodic and Immediate Reports"), 1970, since the Company believes that the inclusion of such information shall not constitute as additional significant information to the investor.